-“They,” probably the same 120 believers mentioned in Acts 1:15, gathered together in one place, and most certainly not for the first time.
-This group probably amounts to the first messianic synagogue.
-On Pentecost, Jesus baptized them with the Holy Spirit as he had promised.… Read the rest
+“They,” probably means the same 120 believers mentioned in Acts 1:15.
+They gathered together in one place, and most certainly not for the first time.
+This group probably amounts to the first messianic synagogue.… Read the rest

 Have you ever had to deal with a totally unreasonable person?
 What about some bosses you have had, or perhaps a neighbor or even family member?
 I know there are times in my life that, if I had Godlike powers, say, a thunderbolt to wipe someone off the face of the earth, I would have cheerfully used it.
 That’s the way of sinful humanity.
 We’re much more prone to exercising judgment than grace.